 Strong Industry Presence and Portfolio of Brands.
 We have operated in the cable programming industry for more than 30 years and over this time we have continually enhanced the value of our network portfolio.
 Our programming network brands are well known and well regarded by our key constituents - our viewers, distributors and advertisers - and have developed strong followings within their respective targeted demographics, increasing our value to distributors and advertisers.
-AMC (which targets adults aged 25 to 54), WE tv (which targets women aged 18 to 49), IFC (which targets men aged 18 to 49) and Sundance Channel (which targets adults aged 25 to 54) have established themselves as important within their respective markets.
-Our deep and established presence in the industry lends us a high degree of credibility with distributors and content producers, and helps provide us with stable affiliate and studio relationships, advantageous channel placements and heightened viewer engagement.
+AMC (which targets adults aged 25 to 54), WE tv (which targets women aged 18 to 49), IFC (which targets me aged 18 to 49) and Sundance Channel (which targets adults aged 25 to 54) have established presence in the industry lends us a high degree of credibility with distributors and content producers, and helps provide us with stable affiliate and studio relationships, advantageous channel placements and heightened viewer engagement.